mrciolino/wiki-backup/timeline.md

 - The party seeks out Hephaestus in Olympus.
 Bazzdos wants to use Hephaestus as a forging mentor to elevate his skills.
 - Breezy-E gets really into some Ambrosia wine while in Olympus.
 Upon sharing it with the party they all gain a boon which empowers them further.
 - Spoops' immovable rod is destroyed when he uses it to keep the revolving door to Hephaestus' forge open to allow he and Os to pass.
-- Hephaestus, having a shared hatred for Zeus, agrees to allow Bazzdos to make a pact with him.
+- Hephaestus, having a shared hatred for Zeus, agrees to allow Bazzdos to make a pact with him to elevate Bazzdos' skills with the forge.
 - [Selune's Gathering](/Events/selunes-gathering)
 - [Spoops' Ascention](/Events/spoops-ascention)
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)